datacentricdesign/iob22/assignments/03-ereader/step4.md

 # Task 4.2 List Available Books

-[TODO introduce list / method on list]
+[TODO introduce list / method on a list]

 [TODO link to Replit]